1N4B0M9/CanvasSample/src/components/Canvas/RECORDING_FEATURE.md

    - Validates before upload
    - Shows error with actual file size if exceeded

-3. **Authentication Required** (RecordingPanel.jsx:123)
+3. **Authentication Required** (RecordingPanel.jsx:121)
    - Recording button disabled when not logged in
-   - Upload function checks for currentUser
+   - Upload function checks for currentUser (line 121)
-   - Warning displayed in panel if user not authenticated
+   - Warning displayed in panel if user not authenticated (RecordingPanel.jsx:191-194)

 ### Server-Side Protection (Firebase Storage Rules):
 4. **User Isolation**